-Internal sales data obtained from Epitope indicated that as of August 1999, more than 150 U.S. ordinary life insurance companies were using oral fluid to varying degrees for testing applicants for life insurance, including seven of the top ten U.S. life insurance companies.
+As of August 1999, more than 150 U.S. ordinary life insurance companies were using oral fluid to varying degrees for testing applicants for life insurance.
+These 150 companies included seven of the top ten U.S. life insurance companies.